sdacunha/mlh-localhost-feed/README.md

 Since most of the MLH samples are built with Python or Javascript, I decided to use NodeJS, since it is popular (especially in the hackathon community, I myself created a backend at a hackathon in NodeJS, just since the setup is very easy and painless).
 I tried to keep the code as simple, descriptive and readable as possible.

-Note: The deployed application at: https://mlh-localhost-feed.herokuapp.com/ is using my app credentials, and is limited to 250 requests per month, after which it will no longer work.
-If you notice an issue, please [email me](emailto:contact@sdacunha.com).

 # Setting up
 To get going quickly, simply set the env var: